Starz Encore: Acquired programming

 Despite being a premium service, Encore has incorporated acquired programming on several of its multiplex channels.
 Originally, these were limited to Encore Westerns and Encore Family (as WAM!/Encore Wam), consisting of classic western series from the 1950s to the 1970s on the former, and imported series aimed at children and teenagers on the latter channel (after Encore Wam stopped carrying acquired programming in 2009, sister channel Starz Kids & Family later incorporated some series programming onto its schedule that are aimed at the same target audience as those that were carried by Wam).

 Currently, Starz Encore Westerns carries the classic western series Bonanza, Gunsmoke and Have Gun – Will Travel.
 Just prior to its rebranding as Encore Suspense, Encore Mystery eventually added acquired mystery series to its schedule (such as The Alfred Hitchcock Hour).
 With the 2013 rebranding and refocusing of what had been Encore Drama and Encore Love as Encore Black and Encore Classic, both channels added series fitting their respective formats in weekdaily blocks.
 Encore Black currently carries the classic African American sitcoms What's Happening!!, Amen, Diff'rent Strokes and 227; while Encore Classic airs the classic sitcoms Murphy Brown and Night Court; and crime dramas Magnum, P.I. and The A-Team.
-Encore Black began airing The Jeffersons, Sanford and Son, and Good Times on December 1, 2015.
-Starz Encore Family airs classic animated children's shows such as Garfield and Friends and various ex-DIC Entertainment shows like Heathcliff, Inspector Gadget, Liberty's Kids, and Adventures of Sonic the Hedgehog until November 30, 2020.
+Encore Black began airing The Jeffersons, Sanford and Son, The Bernie Mac Show, Everybody Hates Chris and Good Times on December 1, 2015.
+Encore Family began re-airing children's series starting on January 27, 2014, with animated and live action children's shows (primarily imported from Canada) such as Wow!
+Wow!
+Wubbzy, Geronimo Stilton, My Goldfish is Evil!, Ruby Gloom, Willa's Wild Life, Di-Gata Defenders, How to Be Indie, Life With Derek, and Radio Free Roscoe.
+Encore Family began airing anime series on their schedule beginning on February 7, 2015, with Dragon Ball Z Kai, Sailor Moon, Digimon: Digital Monsters, Pretty Cure, Yu-Gi-Oh GX, and Rave Master until September 18, 2016, when these shows were replaced by classic animated series such as Garfield and Friends and various ex-DIC Entertainment shows like Heathcliff, Inspector Gadget, Liberty's Kids, and Adventures of Sonic the Hedgehog until November 30, 2020.